 - Make sure no cancer cells are left after the surgery

 One final indication for chemo in palliative cancer treatment in patients with late-stage tumors.

 How effective is chemotherapy?

 The answer to this question is not straightforward.
 Every cancer responds differently to chemotherapy, and you may have to try multiple treatment protocols to find the best regiment for you.

 The staging of cancer also plays a role in determining the effectiveness of chemotherapy.

 Additionally, some cancers develop resistance against those pharmacological drugs, which render them ineffective.
 Hence, the need to try newer drugs.

-Here is an article that discusses in great detail the survival rates of each cancer treated with chemo.
+Here is an article that discusses the survival rates of each cancer treated with chemo in great detail.

 Chemotherapy side effects